The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

 \subsection{Convolutional Neural Networks}

-The MLP is one commonly used neural network.
+The MLP is one commonly used NN.
 For image/tensor processing, another widely used one is the {\em Convolutional neural network} (CNN) which is an alternative type of network that thrives when inputs contain translational or rotational invariance, whereby making them particularly useful for image recognition.
+We point out that for CNNs, it is important to retain the tensor structure of the input.
+For example, an $n \times n$ matrix input such as \eqref{digit3} is {\it not} to be flattened into a data-point in $\IR^{n^2}$.
+The neighbouring pixels to a pixel play an important role.

 Like a fully connected, feed-forward layer, convolution layers use a set of neurons which pass a weighted sum through an activation function.
 However, neurons in convolution layers do not receive a weighted sum from all the neurons in the previous layer.
 Instead, a {\em kernel} (not to be confused with the kernel of matrix; this is more of a kernel in the sense of a discrete transform) restricts the contributing neurons.